anur4ag/devhunt/README.md

   cd frontend && bun install
   ```

+3. Change the name of `.example.env` to `.env` and populate it with the PostgreSQL database URL, and Kinde Credentials.

 ## Running the Project

 To run the project, use the following command in the root directory: